presidentbeef/brat/README.md

 Run `ruby test/test.rb` to run the test suite.
 SWEET.

+# More fun

+Running Brat without specifying a file will launch interactive mode.

 # Even more fun

 Take a look at [some examples](http://presidentbeef.github.com/brat/examples.html) of Brat code.